Redcar Bulk Terminal

 Redcar Bulk Terminal (RBT), also known as Redcar Ore Terminal, is a privately run dock at the mouth of the Tees Estuary in North Yorkshire, England.
 The port is used for the transhipment of coal and coke (both inward and outward flows) and for many years was the import dock for iron ore destined for Redcar Steelworks under British Steel Corporation, British Steel plc, Corus, Tata Steel Europe and Sahaviriya Steel Industries (SSI UK).

 The port is not part of the Teesport estate run by PD Ports but is instead owned by SSI UK (in liquidation).
-It is one of only four UK ports that are capable of handling Capesize vessels.
+It is one of only four UK ports capable of handling Capesize vessels.

 History

 Located in the borough of Redcar and Cleveland in the ceremonial county of North Yorkshire, the bulk terminal is on the south bank of the River Tees.
 It is the deepest part of the Teesport area and the deepest port (56 ft) in eastern England.
-The port is capable of handling Panamax and Capesize vessels, with Redcar being only one of four that can take the Capesize vessels in the United Kingdom.
+The port can handle Panamax and Capesize vessels, with Redcar being only one of four that can take the Capesize vessels in the United Kingdom.

-The site at Redcar had been used as a dock since the 1850s, and had also been investigated by the Shell oil company as possible site for their operations, but despite an optimistic assessment by a hydraulics engineering company, Shell did not build on the site with their operations being located further upstream.
-The site was chosen by Sir W Halcrow and the new terminal was announced in 1969 when it was also considered as a point of import for iron ore for the Scunthorpe Steelworks, but British Steel Corporation (BSC) opened a second iron ore dock at Immingham to supply the Lincolnshire side of its operations.
-Whilst primarily an import terminal for Teesside, the terminal began running trains to Consett Steelworks from 1974 for BSC instead of those trains originating on Tyneside.
+The site at Redcar had been used as a dock since the 1850s, and had also been investigated by the Shell oil company as a possible site for their operations.
+Still, despite an optimistic assessment by a hydraulics engineering company, Shell did not build on the site, with their operations being located further upstream.
+Sir W Halcrow chose the site, and the new terminal was announced in 1969 when it was also considered as a point of import for iron ore for the Scunthorpe Steelworks, but British Steel Corporation (BSC) opened a second iron ore dock at Immingham to supply the Lincolnshire side of its operations.
+Whilst primarily an import terminal for Teesside, the terminal began running trains to Consett Steelworks in 1974 for BSC instead of those trains originating in Tyneside.

 Between 1969 and 1972, an area covering over 60,000 m2 was excavated with depths up to 45 m.
-The company created the bulk import terminal to supply the adjacent Redcar Steelworks which had been opened in 1917 by Dorman Long and which became part of British Steel Corporation in 1967. £15 million was spent locating the port on the edge of the 1,500 acre Redcar steel estate which could accommodate vessels of between 150,000 tonne and 200,000 tonne whereas before that, the maximum deadweight (DWT) that could be offloaded at the site was 30,000 tonne.
+The company created the bulk import terminal to supply the adjacent Redcar Steelworks, which had been opened in 1917 by Dorman Long and became part of British Steel Corporation in 1967. £15 million was spent locating the port on the edge of the 1,500 acre Redcar steel estate which could accommodate vessels of between 150,000 tonne and 200,000 tonne whereas before that, the maximum deadweight (DWT) that could be offloaded at the site was 30,000 tonne.
 An enlarged Redcar port with a 1,048 ft quay was opened by the British Steel Corporation (BSC) in 1973 after it had developed the dock area and had the River Tees deepened.

-The first vessel to dock there was the "Owari Maru" on the 6 September 1973, a 106,000 tonne ship carrying iron ore for the Redcar steelworks.
+The first vessel to dock there was the "Owari Maru" on 6 September 1973, a 106,000 tonne ship carrying iron ore for the Redcar steelworks.